borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 Additionally, borgmatic rewrites the snapshot file paths so that they appear at their original logical volume locations in a Borg archive.
-For instance, if your logical volume is mounted at `/mnt/lvolume`, then the snapshotted files will appear in an archive at `/mnt/lvolume` as well.
+For instance, if your logical volume is mounted at `/var/lvolume`, then the snapshotted files will appear in an archive at `/var/lvolume` as well—even if borgmatic has to mount the snapshot somewhere in `/run/user/1000/borgmatic/lvm_snapshots/` to perform the backup.

 <span class="minilink minilink-addedin">With Borg version 1.2 and
 earlier</span>Snapshotted files are instead stored at a path dependent on the